 - Sort Order — sets the priority in which the categories are listed; 0 is the default

-- Category Image (subcategories only) — select an image to represent the subcategory on the parent category page (not supported by all themes)
+- Category Image — select an image to appear on the category page (not supported by all themes).

 Additional category settings can be found in Store Setup › Store Settings under the Display tab.
 Depending on your theme platform, some of these settings may be accessed from the Stencil Theme Editor.